CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 ```
 where ``Z`` represents the second moment, and ``c`` and ``r`` subscripts denote cloud and rain categories respectively.
 In the early stages of rain evolution, an estimate of the variations in the second moment of the particle mass spectrum is obtained from the stochastic collection equation: ``\partial Z / \partial t  \approx  2k_c L_c M_c^{(3)}``, where ``M_c^{(3)}`` is the third moment of the cloud droplets spectrum.
 Using these equations, along with computing ``Z_c``, ``M_c^{(3)}``, ``Z_r`` directly by integrating the distribution functions, allows us to derive an equation for the autoconversion rate.
 To simplify the derivation, we assume that in the initial stage of the rain evolution raindrops have sizes of the order of ``x^*`` and the mean radius of cloud droplets is much less than ``x^*``.
 This approach yields an approximation of the autoconversion rate in the early stages of rain evolution.
 The early stage rain evolution assumption is then relaxed by means of a universal function that depends on a process time scale.

-The rate of change of rain specific humidity by autoconversion is finally expressed as
+The rate of change of rain specific content by autoconversion is finally expressed as
 ``` math
 \begin{equation}
   \left. \frac{\partial q_{rai}}{\partial t} \right|_{acnv} = \frac{k_{cc}}{20 \; x^* \; \rho} \frac{(\nu+2)(\nu+4)}{(\nu+1)^2} (q_{liq} \rho)^2 \overline{x}_c^2 \left(1+\frac{\phi_{acnv}(\tau)}{1-\tau^2}\right)\frac{\rho_0}{\rho},
 \end{equation}
 ```
 where:
-  - ``q_{liq}`` is the cloud liquid water specific humidity,
+  - ``q_{liq}`` is the cloud liquid water specific content,
   - ``\rho`` is the moist air density,
   - ``\rho_0 = 1.225 \, kg \cdot m^{-3}`` is the air density at surface conditions,
   - ``k_{cc}`` is the cloud-cloud collection kernel constant,